etinaude/pre-release/README.md

-# pre-release
+# Pre-release

-# for CIE 2018 computer science november exams
+This is code for the CIE 2018 computer science november exam series